What is a complaint?

 How do I complain?

-Comments and complaints can be made in person, by email, in writing, by fax or telephone.
-Comment cards are available from One Stop Shops and Council facilities.
+Comments and complaints can be made in person, by email, in writing or by telephone.

-There is a separate process for making a complaint that a councillor has breached the Code of Conduct.
+There is a separate process for making a complaint about a councillor who has breached the Code of Conduct.
 Information about this process is available from the Complaints about Councillors webpage.

 If you do not have the email address of the relevant officer, please email your complaint to firstname.lastname@example.org